 Soon we will arrive at Skaftafell in the Vatnajökull National Park.
 It’s an oasis of luscious green birch forests and rich vegetation surrounded by the giant outlet glaciers of Vatnajökull.
 The natural wonders that you will see here will take your breath away as you allow the wildly contrasting scenes to soak in.

 Here, we will take a magical three-hour glacier hike up Vatnajokull, the largest glacier in all of Europe.
 This hike will be guided by one of our specialist glacier guides, ensuring that you are safe throughout the tour.
 Your guide will also be on hand to teach you more about this incredible outlet glacier and all the amazing things that you will be able to see from it.

-During the winter (from November to April), we will be able to visit a naturally formed ice cave inside the body of the glacier!
-Ice caves are a natural phenomenon that form in winter and collapse in spring so anyone visiting an ice cave can call themselves extremely lucky!
+During the winter (from November to April), we will be able to visit a naturally formed ice cave in the heart of the glacier!
+Ice caves are a natural phenomenon that form in winter and collapse in spring, so anyone visiting an ice cave can call themselves extremely lucky!